ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_basket_wishlist.md

 # Wishlist

-### Who is able to use wishlist

-!!! note

-    Wishlist is available only for logged users.
-There is 1 wishlist per 1 user.
+Wishlists are only available for logged-in users.

-There is no possibility to have more than one wishlist.
-If a client wants to store some products in different list, he can use stored basket functionality.
+One user can only have one wishlist.
+To store products in different list, use a stored basket.

-### How to add product to wishlist
+### Adding products to the wishlist

-Add to wishlist link is placed in product detail page in the right column.
-See below:
+The link for adding to wishlist is located in the product detail page in the right column:

 ![](../img/wishlist_6.png)

-For products that are **variants** user need to choose actual variant to be able to store it.
-Add to wishlist will be not visible, until options are selected.
-See below:
+For products that are variants you need to choose an actual variant to be able to store it.
+Adding to wishlist is not visible until all options are selected:

 ![](../img/wishlist_7.png)

-### Messages that are shown when adding to wishlist

-After successful adding to wishlist a message is displayed.
+After successfully adding a product to the wishlist you see a notification:

 ![](../img/wishlist_8.png)

-Items can be stored only once.
-Notice is displayed:
+Items can be stored only once:

 ![](../img/wishlist_9.png)

-When adding product:

-- no prices are stored
-- no quantity is stored
+When adding product to the wishlist no prices and no quantity is stored.

-### Where to find wishlist links
+### Wishlist links

-Wishlist can be found in the header of the website and in the profile page in right user menu.
-See below (Mein Merkzettel):
+You can find the wishlist in the header of the website and in the profile page in right user menu:

-**Header**

 ![](../img/wishlist_10.png)

-**Profile**

 ![](../img/wishlist_11.png)

 ### Wishlist overview page

-In the overview there are some information about product:
+The overview contains the following information about the products:

 - name
-- sku
+- SKU
 - short description
 - image
 - variant information

 ![](../img/wishlist_12.png)

-#### Adding products to cart
+#### Adding products to basket

-There are 2 ways to add items to cart:

-- add 1 product into cart
-- add all products into cart
+You can add a single product or all products from a stored basket into the basket.

 ##### Quantity field

-When adding into basket the user can define how many items of product will he want to add to cart.
-If there is no quantity field the minimum order quantity will be taken.
+When adding to the basket, you can define how many products you want to add.
+If there is no quantity field, the minimum order quantity is used.

-!!! tip

-    Products will stay in the wishlist as long as user does not remove them.
+Products stay in the wishlist until you remove them.

-#### Remove products from wishlist
+#### Removing products from wishlist

 User can remove products from wishlist one by one.
-They will not be visible anymore in wishlist.

-#### Product not available
+#### Unavailable products

-If the product is not in catalog anymore, user will see a proper message in the overview page.
+If a product is not in the catalog anymore, you can see a message in the overview page.